Stackclash/5e-vault/5. Mechanics/Classes/Artificer.md

 ### Artificer Specialist Feature (Level 9)

+*9th-level artificer feature*

-At 9th level, you gain a feature granted by your Artificer Specialist choice.
+You gain a feature granted by your Artificer Specialist choice.

 ### Magic Item Adept (Level 10)

+*10th-level artificer feature*

-When you reach 10th level, you achieve a profound understanding of how to use and make magic items:
+You've achieved a profound understanding of how to use and make magic items:

 - You can attune to up to four magic items at once.
 - If you craft a magic item with a rarity of common or uncommon, it takes you a quarter of the normal time, and it costs you half as much of the usual gold.

 ### Spell-Storing Item (Level 11)

+*11th-level artificer feature*

-At 11th level, you learn how to store a spell in an object.
+You can now store a spell in an object.
 Whenever you finish a long rest, you can touch one simple or martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a 1st- or 2nd-level spell from the artificer spell list that requires 1 action to cast (you needn't have it prepared).

 While holding the object, a creature can take an action to produce the spell's effect from it, using your spellcasting ability modifier.
 If the spell requires [[/5.
 Mechanics/Rules/Conditions.md#concentration\|concentration]], the creature must concentrate.
 The spell stays in the object until it's been used a number of times equal to twice your Intelligence modifier (minimum of twice) or until you use this feature again to store a spell in an object.

 ### Ability Score Improvement (Level 12)

+*12th-level artificer feature*

 When you reach 12th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.